Zohar: Structure

 A Kabbalistic commentary on the Torah, citing a wide variety of Talmudic sages.
 According to Ramaz, it is fit to be called Midrash haNe'elam because "its topic is mostly the neshamah (an upper level of soul), the source of which is in Beri'ah, which is the place of the upper Gan Eden; and it is written in the Pardes that drash is in Beri'ah... and the revealed midrash is the secret of externality, and Midrash haNe'elam is the secret of internality, which is the neshamah.
-And this derush is founded on the neshamah; its name befits it – Midrash haNe'elam.
+And this derush is founded on the neshamah; its name befits it—Midrash haNe'elam.

 The language of Midrash haNe'elam is sometimes Hebrew, sometimes Aramaic, and sometimes both mixed.
-Unlike the body of the Zohar, its drashas are short and not long.
-Also, the topics it discusses — the work of Creation, the nature the soul, the days of Mashiach, and Olam Haba — are not of the type found in the Zohar, which are the nature of God, the emanation of worlds, the "forces" of evil, and more.
+Unlike the body of the Zohar, its drashot are short and not long.
+Also, the topics it discusses—the work of Creation, the nature of the soul, the days of Mashiach, and Olam Haba—are not of the type found in the Zohar, which are the nature of God, the emanation of worlds, the "forces" of evil, and more.